yeehanchung/yeehanchung.com/src/content/tech/javascript/just-javascript-course-by-dan-abramov.md

 9. Mutation
 10. Prototypes

-Learning from the best is always eye-opening!

-Currently striving and committed to be one of the many that people can learn from!
+Currently striving and committed to be one of the many that people can learn from.

 ![Just JavaScript Credits](./just-javascript-course-by-dan-abramov/just-javascript-credits.png)